angarsky/diveintopython/learn/date/datetime.md

 - **%S**: second (zero-padded)

-## How to Get Current Date from Datetime Object in Python
+## How to Get Current Date & Time from Datetime Object in Python

 To retrieve the current date from a `datetime` object in Python, you can use the `date()` method.
 Here's an example of how to convert a `datetime` object to a `date` object by accessing the `date()` method of the `datetime` object: